$ ssh-keygen -t ed25519 -N '' -f <path>/<file_name> (1)

 help Help about any command

-ibmcloud Manage credentials objects for IBM Cloud
+ibmcloud Manage credentials objects for {ibm-cloud-title}

 nutanix Manage credentials objects for Nutanix